Exact analytical solutions for the kinks, the solitons and the shocks in discrete nonlinear transmission line with nonlinear capacitance: Abstract

 \section{Abstract}

-We studied lossless discrete transmission lines constructed from ideal linear inductors and nonlinear capacitors.
-The travelling waves with finite support in such systems are the kinks and the solitons, which speeds and profiles were calculated.
-We also studied lossy transmission lines.
-The travelling waves with finite support in such systems are the dissipative kinks and the shocks, which speeds and profiles were also calculated.
+We studied discrete transmission lines constructed from ideal linear inductors and nonlinear capacitors (and possibly resistors).
+The localised travelling waves in the lossless transmission lines are the kinks and the solitons, the localised travelling waves in the lossy transmission lines are the dissipative kinks and the shocks.
+The speeds and profiles of all these waves were calculated.